RomuloDurante/http_framework/README.md

 /* Always start with _http.menu({options}); */
 _http.menu({
   type: 'POST', // POST option
-  url: 'your url here', // URL option data:{
+  url: 'your url here', // url option data:{ // data that you send to database
           name: "Cielo",
           code: "CIEL3",
           description: "Cielo is the first company ...",